 Little bit by little bit is how we have incorporated exercise into our daily routine.
 We’ve tried before to hit the gym and complete a 30-minute exercise session.
 We burn out quickly.
 Instead, one day hubby got up right before lunch and started using the landing step to our second floor to do 10 step-ups with each leg.
 “Now you do it,” he challenged.
 A few weeks later we had our steps up to four sets of 10 with each leg.
 Then we bought two sets of weights (5 pounds for me and 10 for him).
 Now each day we try to get in a few sets of various exercises into our day.
 We are up to working our way through two songs.

 About two months ago, we purchased two e-bikes.
-I wanted to get Hubby outside and enjoying some exercise without calling it exercise.
+I wanted to get Hubby outside and enjoy some exercise without calling it exercise.
 We started small, riding to the end of the driveway and back.
 (For my husband, this was a magnificent accomplishment.)
 Little bit by little bit, we have made enough strides that we loaded the bikes into the bed of the truck last weekend and went to ride the bike/walking path along the river (a 3+ mile round trip).

 Why does “little bit by little bit” work?